-Transferring files from one location to another can always add to the potential of unauthorized access.
+Transferring files from one location to another can always add to the potential for unauthorized access.
 Securing your data with encryption can protect you from unintentional data breaches and hackers.
-Make sure you have a secure password, limit the access of your data to employees you trust, and make sure to have a strong data security plan.
+Make sure you have a secure password and limit the access of your data to employees you trust.
+Moreover, make sure to have a strong data security plan.

 Looking For Easy Data Transfer For Your Business?
 Record Nations Can Help!

-Record Nations can help you find the right cloud data transfer service for your needs.
+Record Nations can help you find the right cloud service for your needs.
 Come see why we are the first choice for data backups and cloud storage solutions.

-Record Nations works with a team of professionals that provide reliable online data backup solutions for your business.
-In addition to online backup services, we can help you convert your paper records to digital copies by scanning the documents for you.
+Record Nations works with a team of professionals who provide reliable online data backup solutions for your business.
+In addition, we can help you convert your paper records to digital copies by scanning the documents for you.

 Contact us for a free quote today!
-If you have any questions, give our experts a call at (866) 385-3706, fill out the form, or contact us directly using our live chat for a free.
+If you have any questions, give our experts a call at (866) 385-3706, fill out the form, or contact us directly using our live chat for free.
 Our team will help you find the right paperless solution for your business.